cdprf/recondns/README.md

 It also performs various vulnerability checks like XSS, Open Redirects, SSRF, CRLF, LFI, SQLi, SSL tests, SSTI, DNS zone transfers, and much more.
 Along with these, it performs OSINT techniques, directory fuzzing, dorking, ports scanning, screenshots, nuclei scan on your target.

-So, what are you waiting for Go!
-Go!
-Go! :boom:
+So, what are you waiting for Go! :boom:

 📔 Table of Contents